-- 3.13 Shoreham town centre is relatively healthy and provides a different and complementary retail offer distinct from the larger shopping centres in the area (Brighton and Worthing).
+- 3.11 Shoreham town centre is relatively healthy and provides a different and complementary retail offer distinct from the larger shopping centres in the area (Brighton and Worthing).
 Its day-to-day shopping function should be protected, and its niche shopping role maintained and developed to serve the needs of residents and visitors, including the needs arising from new homes and businesses proposed in the area.
-However, opportunities are limited in the core of the existing town centre to accommodate significant additional retail floorspace because of physical constraints.
+The policy below allows for A class uses as well appropriate D1 uses in certain circumstances in the primary and secondary frontages in Shoreham town centre.
+Please see paragraph 4.63 in Part 4 of the Plan for more information on appropriate D1 uses.
+Opportunities are limited in the core of the existing town centre to accommodate significant additional retail floorspace because of physical constraints.
 As a result any larger-scale convenience retail development should be located on the eastern side of the town centre to help reinforce the existing shopping centre and to meet the demand from growth at Shoreham Harbour.
-The Adur Retail Study Update produced in 2013 identified capacity for an additional 3,250 sqm of convenience goods floorspace and 6,550 sgm of comparison goods floorspace in Shoreham town centre up to 2031.
-These capacity figures assume an altering of the balance of market shares with other shopping areas developments as a result of new retail development in Shoreham Town Centre.
-It should also be noted that this identified convenience capacity would be taken up by the proposed Morrisons development which had not yet been approved at the time the retail study was undertaken.
-Therefore, no further convenience retail is allocated in this Local Plan- - 3.14 The historic centre and its setting provide much of Shoreham's character, and it is vital that the town's heritage assets are protected whilst ensuring they are not undermined by new development.
-The Extensive Urban Survey of Shoreham provides valuable information as to the historic development of the town.8 In particular, the tower of St
+5 The Adur Retail Study Update produced in 2013 identified capacity for an additional 3,250 sqm of convenience goods floorspace and 6,550 sgm of comparison goods floorspace in Shoreham town centre up to 2031.
+These capacity figures assume an altering of the balance of market shares with other shopping areas as a result of new retail development in Shoreham Town Centre. - 3.12 The historic centre and its setting provide much of Shoreham's character, and it is vital that the town's heritage assets are protected whilst ensuring they are not undermined by new development.
+The Extensive Urban Survey of Shoreham provides valuable information as to the historic development of the town.
+In particular, the tower of St Mary de Haura church (which dates from the 11th century and is Grade 1 listed) is visible from many viewpoints, rising above the rooflines of the rest of the town.
+It forms a prominent landmark in the Conservation Area and the town centre generally.
+Development in the surrounding area should not obstruct these views, or adversely impact on them as a result of their unsympathetic height.
+The historic street pattern within the Conservation Area and other heritage assets should also be respected.
+Narrow lanes running north to south from the High Street to the river provide important views of the river and the Harbour.
+Such views should also be protected from inappropriate development. - 3.13 Parts of the town centre adjacent to the River Adur lie within areas at risk of flooding.
+In order to secure the regeneration/ improvement of the town centre some development will need to take place within these areas but within an overall management and mitigation programme, in line with national policy on development in flood risk areas.
+The construction of the Shoreham Adur Tidal Walls scheme led by the Environment Agency will help to reduce the likelihood of flooding in the town centre.

-7 Adur District Council Retail Study Update 2009
+Adur District Council Retail Study Update 2013.

-8 Shoreham Historic Character Assessment Report, Sussex Extensive Urban Survey.
+Shoreham Historic Character Assessment Report, Sussex Extensive Urban Survey.
 RB Harris, January 2009.